 We went back to our earlier method that I had described in Episode 3.

 We dropped the criteria for which all 7 were doing well.
-We chose following 7 factors to score each product.
-One with maximum score would win!
+We chose the following 7 factors to score each product.
+One with the maximum score would win!

-1. Virality: We defined virality as growth driven by a user where they had to bring other users to the product / platform for it to be of use.
-Eg: If I download Skype to chat with friends, I have to ensure that those friends also download Skype, register and add me as friend so we can chat.
+1. Virality: We defined virality as growth driven by a user who had to bring other users to the product/platform for it to be of use.
+Eg: If I download Skype to chat with friends, I have to ensure that those friends also download Skype, register and add me as a friend so we can chat.
 And those new users would bring in others.

 3. Clear Pain Point: Does this product solve a very obvious pain point?
 A yes is preferable.

-4. Monetizability: How easy is to monetize this product using existing models like ads, subscription, etc.
+4. Monetizability: How easy is it to monetize this product using existing models like ads, subscriptions, etc?

 7. No User-Customer Conflict: I have talked about User-Customer conflict inEpisode 1.
 This conflict is very evident in Kids’ products.
 The users are the kids and the customers are the parents.
 It is a tight rope to walk while balancing interests and ROI for both.